Elianiluk/CPP3-CATAN/README.md

 Usage

 To run the game, compile and execute the demo file.
 The game supports full gameplay with 3 players, allowing you to build settlements, roads, and cities, trade resources, buy and use development cards, and aim to reach 10 victory points to win.
+Compiling and Running

+To compile and run the project, make sure to include all necessary source files and dependencies.
+The provided Makefile includes the necessary setup for compiling the project with SFML for graphical visualization.
+Game Play

+    Each player chooses 2 initial settlements and 2 roads.
+    Players receive starting resources based on their initial settlements.
+    Players take turns rolling 2 dice and receiving resources based on the roll.
+    On their turn, players can trade resources, build roads, settlements, or cities, or buy and use development cards.
+    The game ends when a player reaches 10 victory points.

+Additional Information About Catan

+Catan, also known as The Settlers of Catan, is a multiplayer board game designed by Klaus Teuber.
+It was first published in 1995 in Germany.
+Players assume the roles of settlers, each attempting to build and develop holdings while trading and acquiring resources.
+The game is known for its complex strategy, interaction between players, and a mix of luck and skill.
+Players earn points as they build settlements, cities, and roads, and the first player to reach a set number of points, usually 10, wins the game.
+Key Concepts:

+    Resources: There are five types of resources in Catan: wood, brick, wheat, ore, and sheep.
+Players collect these resources to build and expand their settlements and cities.
+    Settlements and Cities: Settlements and cities are the primary ways players earn victory points.
+Settlements are worth 1 point, and cities are worth 2 points.
+    Development Cards: These cards can be purchased and provide various bonuses and abilities that can help players in the game.

+Strategy Tips:

+    Diversify Resources: Try to have access to all types of resources to ensure you can build whatever you need.
+    Trade Wisely: Trading with other players is a key component of the game.
+Always try to make trades that benefit you more than your opponent.
+    Expand Quickly: Establishing settlements and cities early can help you control key areas of the board and secure more resources.

+Enjoy playing Catan and may the best settler win!